abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 - include a method for Checking the Canvas Size compared to full screen (communication with display geometry)
 - include a method for Starting and Stopping the Canvas (Start-Stop Buttons)
 - include a Pure-Java Class that
-  - contains no numbers, only variables
+  - contains no numbers, only variables, passed from creating an instance
-  - all variables assignments are calculated from size (), and passed into the class
   - all variables are in the class are private with Getter Functions, when need to be shared
 - include a Processing Main Program with all variables and functions as private or public

 Solution: this is very similar to the full solution of the "Moving Ball"

-Unfinihsed
+Unfinished
 - add Canvas Checker
 - add start and stop button
+- add way for instance not to need to pass variables before size, need array (students will not know this)
+  - all variables assignments are calculated from size (), and passed into the class

 # Original Star Problem Set